| |

 and proofreader at a scientific publishing house.
 In 1981,

 workplace harassment caused her depression.
-Since 1982,
+Since 1982, involved

-Psychiatrie-Erfahrener (BPE) (Federal Association
+Psychiatrie-Erfahrener (BPE) (Federal Association of [ex-]

 of Health.
 1991-93 instrumental in the merger of (ex-) users

 and survivors of psychiatry on all levels.
-Board member
+Board member of

-with the Bundesverdienstkreuz am Bande (decoration
+the Bundesverdienstkreuz am Bande (decoration of the

-of the Federal Republic of Germany for service to the community).
+Federal Republic of Germany for service to the community).

-Ursula died on January 18, 2010.
-More
+Ursula passed away on January 18, 2010.
+More > |

 |